jeslago/epftoolbox/docs/index.rst

 * The :ref:`models<models>` subpackage, which provides two state of the art forecasting models for electricity price forecasting.
 The contains a module for the :ref:`learref` model and another module for the :ref:`dnnref` model.

 * The :ref:`evaluation<eval>` subpackage, which includes a module for evaluating the performance of the models in terms of :ref:`accuracy metrics<metrics>`, and another module to compare the forecasts of the models via :ref:`statistical testing<statest>`.

+The library is distributed under the `AGPL-3.0 License <https://github.com/jeslago/epftoolbox/blob/master/LICENSE.txt>`_ and it is built on top of scikit-learn, tensorflow, keras, hyperopt, statsmodels, numpy, and pandas.

 Using the index on the navigation bar or the index below you can navigate through the different library components.